wp-media/wp-rocket/docs/index.md

 ## Overview

-Action Scheduler is a library for triggering an action hook to run at some time in the future.
+Action Scheduler is a library for triggering a hook to run at some time in the future.
+Each hook can be scheduled with unique data, to allow callbacks to perform operations on that data.
 The hook can also be scheduled to run on one or more occassions.

-Think of it like an extension to `do_action()` which adds the ability to delay and repeat the hook.
+Think of it like an extension to `do_action()` which adds the ability to delay and repeat a hook.

-### Battle-tested
+### Battle-Tested

-Every month, Action Scheduler processes millions of payments for [Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/), as well as webhooks for [WooCommerce](https://wordpress.org/plugins/woocommerce/), emails and other events for a range of other plugins.
+Every month, Action Scheduler processes millions of payments for [Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/), webhooks for [WooCommerce](https://wordpress.org/plugins/woocommerce/), as well as emails and other events for a range of other plugins.

-It's been seen on live sites processing queues in excess of 50,000 jobs and doing resource intensive operations, like processing payments and creating orders, at a rate of over 150 / minute.
+It's been seen on live sites processing queues in excess of 50,000 jobs and doing resource intensive operations, like processing payments and creating orders, at a sustained rate of over 10,000 / hour without negatively impacting normal site operations.

-This is all done on infrastructure and WordPress sites outside the control of the plugin author.
+This is all on infrastructure and WordPress sites outside the control of the plugin author.

+If your plugin needs background processing, especially of large sets of tasks, Action Scheduler can help.

 ### How it Works